nastiaglushko/insight-data-project/README.md

 Communication abilities are key in our increasingly globalized world.
 Speaking a foreign language is often a key to success, especially if this language is English.

-If you want to learn a language, you may hit a number of barriers: language classes are expensive and a big time committment, but it's also much more engaging than trying to learn a language all by yourself.
+If you want to learn a language, you may hit a number of barriers: language classes are expensive and a big time commitment, but it's also much more engaging than trying to learn a language all by yourself.
 Seeking an engaging and affordable learning experience, we often resort to watching movies and TV-shows in the language we want to learn.
 Selecting the movie in this case though can take hours of indecision.

 Movielingo uses deep learning and a recommendation algorithm to assess language difficulty of movie subtitles and based on this assessment, recommend movies for English language learners.